codeforamerica/codeforamerica.org-archive/README.md

 https://jekit.codeforamerica.org/lolname/codeforamerica.org/static-site/people/dave-guarino/

 #### Running the Site Locally on Your Computer
 To run the site locally on your own computer (most helpful for previewing your own changes), you will need Jekyll installed ([click here for Jekyll installation instructions](http://jekyllrb.com/docs/installation/).)
+Assuming you have Ruby and Bundler installed, just run `bundle install` from the root of this project.

 Fork and clone the repository, check out the `static-site` branch, and then run the following command in the root directory of the repo: